Stanford Prison Experiment: The Musical

 So what exactly is Stanford Prison Experiment: The Musical?

-(We’ve assembled a playlist of those popular songs, so you can listen to them in their original form — or sing along with the new lyrics from SPE:TM)
+(We’ve assembled a playlist of those popular songs, so you can listen to them in their original form.)

-The 10-song story-arc of SPE:TM begins with well-intentioned, scientific curiosity from Phil, who is seeking insight into the causation and prevention of a troubling social phenomenon.
-Christina appears as the voice of caution, initially quietly but eventually forcefully when drastic intervention becomes needed.
-However, the focus, build, and climax of the storyline is around the prisoners and guards – in particular, the “John Wayne” guard, an everyman antihero whose rise, fall, and remorse could befall anyone.
+The ten-song story-arc begins with well-intentioned scientific curiosity from Phil, who seeks experimental insight into the causation and prevention of troubling social phenomena.
+Christina appears as the voice of caution & reason, initially quietly but eventually forcefully when drastic intervention becomes needed.
+However, the focus and build of the storyline are around the prisoners and guards who sink ever more deeply into their respective roles – eventually threatening the identity, individuality, and morality of all involved.

 A message from Dr. Philip Zimbardo